mariosar/mariosar.github.io/_posts/2019-10-14-react-app-with-webpack-from-scratch.md

 ### Webpack Mode
 We haven't talked about webpack *mode* much, but here is the gist of it.
 Development tells webpack to run our application with `NODE_ENV` set to development, enables debugging, devtools (source maps).
 Production sets `NODE_ENV` to production and runs some handy defaults for optimizing for production environments, like minifying your JS.
 In the command line you can add these flags:

--d shortcut for --debug --devtool eval-cheap-module-source-map --output-pathinfo -p shortcut for --optimize-minimize --define process.env.NODE_ENV="production"
+- `-d` shortcut for `--debug --devtool eval-cheap-module-source-map --output-pathinfo`
+- `-p` shortcut for `--optimize-minimize --define process.env.NODE_ENV="production"`

 ***NOTE:***
---optimize-minimize will include TerserPlugin behind the scenes.
+`--optimize-minimize` will include TerserPlugin behind the scenes.
---define process.env.NODE_ENV="'production'" will do the same for the DefinePlugin.
+`--define process.env.NODE_ENV="'production'"` will do the same for the DefinePlugin.

-***One important caveat that confuses many:*** -p sets the NODE_ENV *inside* your application, but not inside your webpack.config.js.
-Therefore you cannot use conditionals inside your config like process.env.NODE_ENV === 'production' because they will not work. [see](https://github.com/webpack/webpack/issues/2537)
+***One important caveat that confuses many:*** -p sets the NODE_ENV *inside* your application, but not inside your `webpack.config.js`.
+Therefore, you cannot use conditionals inside your config like `process.env.NODE_ENV === 'production'` because they will not work. [see](https://github.com/webpack/webpack/issues/2537)

 Use webpack [environment variables](https://webpack.js.org/guides/environment-variables/) instead.

-### Updated webpack config files and package.json 'scripts'
+### Updated Webpack Config Files and package.json 'scripts'
 ```
 # webpack.prod.js